 If a birth certificate is unavailable, other reliable proof of a student's identity may be used.
-These documents could include naturalization or immigration documents showing date of birth or official hospital birth records, a passport, or a translation of a birth certificate from another country.
-The
+These documents would include naturalization or immigration documents showing date of birth or official hospital birth records, a passport, or a translation of a birth certificate from another country.
+The documents must be accompanied by an affidavit explaining the inability to produce a copy of the birth certificate.